michaelperel/dev-container/README.md

 ![cd](https://github.com/michaelperel/dev-container/workflows/cd/badge.svg)

 # What is this?
-* A container based on ubuntu for developing applications in go
+* A container based on ubuntu for developing applications in go and python

 # Using a Pre-built Container
 * To use a nightly, pre-built container for linux/amd64 or linux/arm64: